fedellen/list-together/README.md

 As a work in progress, the server has not yet been hosted anywhere.
 Before production I do intend to add Docker into the workflow with Dokku in particular.

 For now, to install and test the app locally you will first need to setup Postgres and Redis on your system.
 You will also need to provide a .env file with the appropriate fields filled in.
 Afterwards, install and run the the server in development mode with:

+In the .env file you will need to provide at least one method for logging in via Passport

 ```
 cd ./server && yarn install && yarn dev